Skip to page content

 Resizer symbol ↘

-These set display: block at and above the four container-responsive breakpoint widths.
-Use one of these utilities as an override when you only need some element to behave as a flex or a grid within a smaller width.
+Use one of the container-responsive breakpoint width variants as an override when you only need some element to behave as a flex or a grid within a smaller width but not at or above a larger width.

-Example: in the template for this documentation, at body-container width 960px and up (same as viewport width), the Baselayer logo and title in the used md:block to switch off the flex that’s required to push these to the left of the menubar.
+Example: in the template for this documentation, at body-container width 1024px and up (i.e. same as viewport width), the Baselayer logo and title in the used md:block to switch off the flex that’s required to push these to the left of the menubar.
 This push would break the layout when the menubar is a sidebar from md up, so md:block to stop that heppening.

 Flex layouts